distillant/molsim/README.md

 # molsim
 Prototype 3d molecule assembly tool.
 Just an experiment not a finished product.
-You can try the demo here: http://distillant.com/molsim/
+You can try the demo here: http://distillant.com/molsim/ (doesn't support safari well, but its quite smooth on android browser)

 To use the code: